randy3k/UnicodeCompletion/README.md

 Check [Julia Docs](http://docs.julialang.org/en/latest/manual/unicode-input/) for the complete list of supported Unicode.

-It also provides a command `Unicode Reverse Lookup` (can be found in Command Palette) to lookup the corresponding input of the unicode under the cursor.

 #### Insert LaTeX symbol:

 Type `\alpha` and hit enter/tab to insert the corresponding unicode `α` to Sublime Text.
 Similar to other latex symbols.